Gaurick/Ad-Emag/README.txt

 Look into changing the beastary around a bit to be less boring.
 Adjust the cookie cutter villains to accept the new rules.

-Come up with an anagram for insects.
-Rewrite/adjust the Leathernet intro.

 (next version, or later on)
 Get mutations formatted (.csv maybe?  some kind of ascii-art chart? html?).
 Standardize mutations, armor, weapons, and personal damage to give a nice happy range of possibility.